-Update: 3/24/14.
-I have always suspected there were problems with this study.
-In 2014 CBS News reported that this study has been retracted (taken back) because the researchers stated that they could not verify the results of the study.
+Update: In 2014 CBS News reported that this study has been retracted (taken back) because the researchers stated that they could not verify the results of the study.
 It turned out that researchers in India did the actual data collection in the study -not the researchers whose names appeared on the paper.

 For more on this controversy, see these links:

-In a 2014 study, researchers published Lipolytic activity of svetol®, a decaffeinated green coffee bean extract.
+In this study, researchers published Lipolytic activity of svetol®, a decaffeinated green coffee bean extract.
 This was a study of human fat cells.
-Basically fat cells were incubated in green coffee bean extract (the product was Svetol) for between 2 hours and 8 days to see if the extract help release fat stores.
+Basically, fat cells were incubated in green coffee bean extract (the product was Svetol) for between 2 hours and 8 days to see if the extract helped release fat stores.

 While this is interesting, it is basically just a test tube study.
 Also, for those who are curious, the lead researcher of this study has an association with a supplement company that makes green coffee extract supplements.

 Its possible people with diabetes have heard that green coffee supplements might help them reduce blood sugar levels.
 In a test tube, study researchers note that the green coffee supplement called Svetol appeared to have blood sugar-lowering effects.
 A mouse study, published in 2012 also appeared to show improvements in blood sugar control.
 This study also involved the Sevetol supplement.
 In a study, involving 60 healthy women, higher chlorogenic acid (thought to be the active ingredient in green coffee) levels were associated with lower blood sugar.